SolidRun/BedrockPower/README.md

 However, some settings could get overwritten by power management features of your device, and you need to regularly set your values again.

 We did provide some examples for automation.
 And these require configuration during installation.

-### Linux Installation

-Because it is very easy to build the latest version of RyzenAdj on Linux, we don't provide precompiled packages for distributions.
-Just follow the build instructions below and you are ready to use it.

 ### Windows Installation